epccs/RPUno/Hardware/README.md

         Input power can range from 7 to 36V DC
         High side current sense on input power connected to ADC6.
         Input power voltage is divided down and connected to ADC7.
-        Six digital input/outputs (DIO 3,4,10,11,12,13) with level conversion.
+        Eight digital input/outputs (10,11,12,13,14*,15*,16*,17*) with level conversion.
-        Digital IO is grouped in two pluggable interfaces each with a 22 mA current source and ground.
-        Digital 22mA current sources enabled with DIO 7.
-        Input Capture (ICP1) with current sources for current loops.
+        Four of the DIO may be used for ADC (*) channels 0..3 (ADC0,ADC1,ADC2,ADC3) Four 22mA current sources with enable (5,6,3,4).
-        ICP1 17mA current source enabled with DIO 7.
+        One 17mA current source with enable (7).
-        ICP1 10mA current source enabled with digital control DIO 9.
-        Two Analog channels ADC0, ADC1.
-        ADC0 22mA current source enabled with DIO 5.
-        ADC1 22mA current source enabled with DIO 6.
-        Power to the Shield Vin pin is turned off with DIO 2.
+        Power to the shield VIN pin may be disabled (2).
+        Alternate power input may be enabled (9).
         MCU power (+5V) is converted with an SMPS from the input power.
-        Up to an Amp can be safely used from the +5V.
 ```

 ## Uses